Yahweasel/libav.js/README.md

 features.

-The default build, libav-`version`-default.js, includes supports for all of the most important formats for the web: Opus in WebM or ogg containers, AAC in the M4A container, and FLAC and 16- or 24-bit wav in their respective containers.
+The default build, libav-`version`-default.js, includes supports for all of the most important audio formats for the web: Opus in WebM or ogg containers, AAC in the M4A container, and FLAC and 16- or 24-bit wav in their respective containers.
 Also supported are all valid combinations of those formats and containers, e.g. any codec in Matroska (since WebM is Matroska), FLAC in ogg, etc.

 Use `make build-variant`, replacing `variant` with the variant name, to build another variant.

-libav.js includes three other variants:
+libav.js includes several other variants:

 The “lite” variant removes, relative to the default variant, AAC and the M4A container.